 The 2007 Oneida-Herkimer court case opened the possibility for a new form of legislative flow control to be considered in this region.
-The concept of waste flow control by county ordinance was considered at the outset of the 2013 five County Regional Plan.
-It was discussed at each of the five County Public Kickoff Meetings, and was also discussed in some detail at the Solid Waste Haulers Stakeholder Group meetings.
-After initial consideration, several of the county commissioner boards from the five County Region publicly stated they were not in support of utilizing what is, essentially, legislative flow control through a county ordinance, to direct waste from the study region to one or more public disposal facilities.
+The concept of waste flow control by county ordinance was considered at the outset of the 2013 5 County Regional Plan.
+It was discussed at each of the 5 County Public Kickoff Meetings, and was also discussed in some detail at the Solid Waste Haulers Stakeholder Group meetings.
+After initial consideration, several of the county commissioner boards from the Five County Region publicly stated they were not in support of utilizing what is, essentially, legislative flow control through a county ordinance, to direct waste from the study region to one or more public disposal facilities.
 The Solid Waste Haulers Stakeholders Group also voiced their opposition to implementation of such a form of legislative flow control.

-The 2023 five County Regional Plan Update will not further consider the alternative of implementing legislative county flow control by county ordinance, due to a lack of political support, and acknowledging the current opposition from the local haulers to this concept.
-Should some form of flow control be determined to be needed in the future, and should it gain the support of the county leaders, this concept could be reassessed.
+The 2023 5 County Regional Plan Update will not further consider the alternative of implementing legislative county flow control by county ordinance, due to a lack of political support, and acknowledging the current opposition from the local haulers to this concept.
+Should some form of flow control be determined to be needed in the future, and should it gain the support of the county leaders, this concept could be reassessed with an additional planning effort to modify the current SWMP.

 The 5 County Regional Plan Update does not designate or require waste to be sent to specific disposal facilities.
+Haulers operating within the Region are free to take the waste collected to any properly State permitted facility.
+Disposal capacity assurance has been arranged with the Lycoming County Landfill for the ten year planning period.

 Note of clarification to readers: in a 2010 Guidance Document issued by PADEP on the preparation of Municipal Waste Management Plans, PADEP states the following regarding what is commonly referred to as "Menu Plans" that are in widespread use, and are widely accepted in Pennsylvania.
 "The term "flow control" is often used to describe the situation where the county requires by law that waste generated within its boundaries be delivered only to facilities designated in the county plan.
 (Flow control is also generally used to describe a situation where an exclusive franchise for waste pickup is granted to a single waste hauler by a municipality.)
 An Act 101 plan will be considered a "Flow Control" plan even if a county designates more than one facility which may lawfully receive waste generated within the county.
 It is only when a county allows waste to be disposed or processed at any permitted facility that the plan will not be considered to include "flow control."
 A county which decides not to use "flow control" as part of its plan must still assure that it has adequate processing and disposal capacity for all county-generated municipal waste during the next ten years."
-Thus, the Menu Plan approach that is being used in this 5 County Region is still technically referred to as a "Flow Control" Plan by PADEP.
-However, this is not the form of Flow Control plan that has received negative support from county commissioners and the Solid Waste Haulers Stakeholder Group at the outset of the planning process.
-Rather, it is believed this Menu Plan approach, a planning approach commonly used throughout Pennsylvania to secure waste disposal capacity for a county, will have the support of both the county commissioners and the waste haulers in this five County Region.